manojadams/metaforms-core/README.md

 # metaform-core
 This is core library engine that dynamically creates forms from json based metaforms schema.

+## Change logs
+Fixed stepper and wizard not working

 ## Introduction
 This library reads the json based metaforms schema and layouts beautiful forms.
 It acts as a base for creating a dynamic form library which needs to implement the core components from this library.